Koanga: Performance history

 Koanga was the first of Delius's operas to be performed.
 It was also the most labour-intensive with regard to the libretto, which was continually revised.
 The opera was posthumously published in 1935.

 It was performed privately in March 1899 at the residence of Adela Maddison in Paris.
 Gabriel Fauré was among the performers, and the audience included Prince Edmond de Polignac and the Princesse de Polignac.
 Selections from the opera were performed in London on 30 May 1899 at St James's Hall, in a concert of his own music organised by Delius.

 The first public staging of the opera was at the Stadttheater Elberfeld, Germany, on 30 March 1904.
 It was sung in German, using a translation by Jelka Delius, and conducted by Fritz Cassirer.

 Sir Thomas Beecham directed the British premiere of the full opera at the Royal Opera House, Covent Garden, on 23 September 1935.
 John Brownlee sang the title role, with Oda Slobodskaya as Palmyra.

+In 1958 Stanford Robinson directed the BBC Chorus & Orchestra with Lawrence Winters (Koanga) and Leonora Lafayette (Palmyra).